How to Create a Stained Glass Effect in Gimp

 Keep the piece in "select" mode and go to select and click on "select editor" and then click the icon indicated by the number 1.
 Then go to "EDIT" choose "stroke selection" for this tutorial the image is 1000x1000 pix, so for this I chose an outline of 6.
 Then use the paint bucket and fill the center of the chess piece with white.

-This should be your desired result.
+The illustration above should be your desired result.

 Now paint some black lines here and there as you choose to separate what will be the different glass panes.
 To get straight lines place your paint brush where you want the line to start, hold the left button of your mouse and then press the shift button releasing the mouse button and then drag that to where you want the line to end, pressing the left mouse button to end the line.